| Melbourne — loading...

 The Best New Openings in Preston

-Preston’s dining and bar scene is in a constant state of flux.
-While the Vietnamese and Italian institutions along High Street have been serving locals for decades, there’s a steady stream of new openings that are reshaping what Preston means as a food and drink destination.
+Preston’s dining and bar scene is in constant flux.
+While the Vietnamese and Italian institutions along High Street have been serving locals for decades, a steady stream of new openings is reshaping what Preston means as a food and drink destination.

-Here are the most notable new spots to open in Preston in late 2025 and early 2026 — the ones that have earned their place on your radar and are worth the trip.
+Here are the most notable new spots in Preston from late 2025 and early 2026.

 Opened: Late 2025

-Oliva Social is worth including here because it represents a new category for Preston: the cocktail-forward neighbourhood bar that doesn’t sacrifice accessibility for sophistication.
-The Chinotto Connection (whiskey, Chinotto San Pellegrino, lemon juice, honey) is their signature, and it’s earned its reputation.
+Worth including because it represents a new category for Preston: the cocktail-forward neighbourhood bar.
+The Chinotto Connection (whiskey, Chinotto San Pellegrino, lemon juice, honey) has earned its reputation.
+Food covers pizzas, tapas, grazing platters.
+The fairy-lit courtyard is the main draw on warm evenings.

 Arepa Days — Dundas Place